 Compounding Pharmacy Works With Your Doctor

-A compounding pharmacist works closely with doctors and other health care providers to customize medications that meet the needs of each patient.
+A compounding pharmacist works closely with doctors and other healthcare providers to customize medications that meet the needs of each patient.
 They may create an entirely new drug from scratch or alter existing drugs to fit specific circumstances.

 A compounding pharmacist doesn’t just fill prescriptions at a moment’s notice; he or she works with doctors who understand individual needs better than anyone else could possibly do (except perhaps another doctor).
-And because prescription drug costs are so high these days (and rising), it makes sense for patients’ prescriptions not only be filled quickly but also cost less than commercially available versions of those same drugs.
+And because prescription drug costs are so high these days (and rising), it makes sense for patients’ prescriptions not only to be filled quickly but also to cost less than commercially available versions of those same drugs.

 Specialized Care With A Compounding Pharmacy

-Each compound is made specifically for one patient at a time, so a compounding pharmacist must know the patient’s medical history, allergies and current drugs before they start preparing the drug.
-A compounding pharmacist must know the patient’s medical history, allergies and current drugs before they start preparing the drug.
+Each compound is made specifically for one patient at a time, so a compounding pharmacist must know the patient’s medical history, allergies, and current drugs before they start preparing the drug.
+A compounding pharmacist must know the patient’s medical history, allergies, and current drugs before they start preparing the drug.